Matirix/1800_202210_13/README.md

 * [Contents](#content)

 ## General Info
-This browser based web application to ...
+This browser based web application to create a centralized hub for online streaming the olympics and related events like leaderboard and schedule

 ## Technologies
 Technologies used for this project: